 California first state to get federal funds for hydrogen energy hub to help replace fossil fuels

 SACRAMENTO, Calif.
-(AP) — California will be the first state to receive federal funds under a program to create regional networks, or “hubs,” that produce hydrogen as an energy source for vehicles, manufacturing and generating electricity, officials announced Wednesday.
+(AP) — California will be the first state to receive federal funds under a program to create regional networks, or “hubs,” that produce hydrogen as an energy source for vehicles, manufacturing and generating electricity, officials announced.

 The U.S. Department of Energy said the California Hydrogen Hub will receive an initial $30 million to begin its planning and design phase.
 The state will eventually receive up to $1.2 billion for the project that is a key part of the Biden administration’s agenda to slow climate change.